domRiddle/ASF/Remote-communication.md

 ASF server will **not** collect, store or otherwise process any other data not listed above, without prior important notice in the changelog, and a very good practical reason in the first place.
 We do not consider anything above to be a serious matter, and we mention it to let you know what precisely ASF does apart of what you configured it to do yourself, so people can better understand the process.

 Your data will be automatically hidden from general public in up to 15 minutes since the moment you stop using our listing, whether due to change of settings or not having ASF launched anymore.
-In addition to that, it'll be automatically deleted from our server (including all backup copies) in 7 days since that happening.
+In addition to that, it'll be automatically deleted from our server (including all backup copies) in 7 days since the above happening.